 There is a $5 fee to park at McHugh Creek trailhead (the trailhead for the South Flank route), unless you have an annual pass.
 You will need exact change.
 There’s no fee at the other trailhead.
 Overnight parking at the Honey Bear/North Ridge trailhead is forbidden.
 At the south flank trailhead, the gate locks (no joking) at 9:00 p.m. hours before summer sunset times, and you'll be locked in unless you have parked outside of it.

 Final objective--the summit tor

 Though not significantly restricted, camping is not very practical on this mountain.

 Two people have been killed in surprise grizzly bear encounters on McHugh Peak.
 Take full bear precautions until clear of the brush, particulary on the south flank and northwest ridge routes.
-The north ridge route doesn't have much brush, so surprise bear encounters are less of a concern.
+The north ridge route has only a few hundred yards in the brush, so surprise bear encounters are less of a concern.

 the corner that seems to bring these winds to their maximum ferocity, and it is not uncommon to encounter winds strong enough to blow you off your feet and pelt you with gravel.
-Pick a calm day for this one!